D2-mods/The-Workshop-Kitpack/README.md

 Advantages:
 - Immune to level drain, poisons, and diseases.
 - May use the Blood Transfusion ability.
-Gains one use at level 2 and an additional use every 4 levels thereafter.
+Gains one use at level 2 and an additional use every 2 levels, up to a maximum of 10 uses at level 20.
 When this ability is used, it opens a submenu with a list of transfusions.
 New transfusions become available at higher levels:
 &emsp;2nd level: Healing Blood.
 &emsp;6th level: Beast Blood.
 &emsp;10th level: Madman's Blood.